mehravehj/Balanced-Mixture-of-SuperNets/README.md

 $ python split_dataset.py
 ```

-This will create two folders `train_50/` and `val_50/` that can be converted to FFCV files.
+This will create two folders `train_50/` and `val_50/` that can be converted to FFCV files using create_dataset.py .

 ### Experiments
 Experiment contains code to run Balanced Mixture of models as ```main.py``` and an individual training for retraining architectures.
 See Readme file on each expermints for more details.

 NOTE: The code was originally ran on a cluster with 1 GPU NVIDIA V100 Volta (32G HBM2 memory).
-However the bash files are edited to be ran locally.
+However, the files are edited to be ran locally.